oss-for-surgtech/white-paper/README.md

 ## Important dates
 * 26 June 2023: Sharing overleaf latex document and repo
+* 24 October 2023: Sharng first draft for contributions
-* 26 July 2023: First round of revisions and contributions
+* 30 November 2023: First round of revisions and contributions
-* 26 August 2023: Second round of revisions and submission of preprint to arxiv
+* 30 December 2023: Second round of revisions and submission of preprint to arxiv
-* 26 September 2023: Disscussing and dubmission to an appropriate venue of publication
+* 15 January 2024: Disscussing and submission to an appropriate venue for publication

 ## Clone repository
 * Generate your SSH keys as suggested [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (or [here](https://github.com/mxochicale/tools/blob/main/github/SSH.md))